splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/5-wrapup/7-fly-eaten.md

     label: " - fly escape"
 ---

-This step adds the code to get the fly to escape.
+Our last step shows how to check for the spider catching the fly.

 ```csharp
 using SplashKitSDK;